ichimei/dlcot/README.md

 For each experiment (i.e. each time you run), the program saves the checkpoints at `run/experiment_x/`.
 For the first time, it would be `run/experiment_0/`.

 The checkpoint name looks like `ckpt_epoch_xxxx.pth`.
 The program saves a checkpoint every 5 epoches.
-For a checkpoint which has the best validation result ever, the filename ends with `_best.pth`.
+The result is evaluated on the validation set according to the mean intersection over union (aka. mIoU).
+For a checkpoint which has the best mIoU in the current experiment, the filename ends with `_best.pth`.

-If the program encounters a checkpoint which is the best one ever (i.e. in all experiments), that filename will be included in `run/best_ever.txt`.
+If the program encounters a checkpoint which has the best mIoU in all the experiments, the filename and mIoU value will be included in `run/best_ever.txt`.

 ## Test the model